 Michelle Minehan takes a look at the messy subject of dog poo disposal.

-Dogs Life is going to finally separate myth from fact to discover what is best for families wanting an environmentally friendly solution to this reality of living with dogs.
-We’ve all been told at some stage or another what to do, or what not to do, with our dogs faeces.
-Unfortunately, many of us have been doing the wrong thing for years
+Dogs Life is going to finally separate myth from fact to discover what is best for families wanting an environmentally friendly solution to this reality of living with dogs, and the subject of dog poo disposal.
+We’ve all been told at some stage or another what to do, or what not to do, with our dogs’ faeces.
+Unfortunately, many of us have been doing the wrong thing for years.

 Mandy Marino is the waste minimisation coordinator at Sutherland Shire Council and she says many dog owners enquire about disposing of their animals faeces.